Meehai/video-representations-extractor/examples/vre_streaming/README.md

 This example will show us various ways to stream from VRE to various external tools.

+**Note: make sure nothing is printed to stdout except the frame data in case of MPL=0!**

 ## Matplotlib

 The easiest thing we can do is use matplotlib.
 In order to use matplotlib, we can specify the `MPL=1` env variable.